 Roxy Astor feuded with Godiva during her time there and had a hard-hitting match with Cheyenne Cher during the Run for the Rubies, where she was temporarily knocked out in the ring.

 "She kicked me in the head, and you see my eyes roll back, and they cut to the audience really fast.
 Steve Blanch told me I was out for nearly thirty seconds, and they didn’t know if I could finish the match or not.
-They didn’t know what I was going to do, but, I pulled like a Rocky Balboa, got back up and finished the match.
+They didn’t know what I was going to do, but I pulled like a Rocky Balboa, got back up, and finished the match.
 I don’t know how I remembered it, but I finished it, and they were so shocked.
 Watch the match, and you can see how pissed off at her I was in my eyes.
 That was real."

 Watch: GLOW Wrestling Roxy Astor vs. Cheyenne Cher

 "We really sold it, though," Roxy continued.
 "There were times when we just beat the crap out of each other, but we didn’t care.
-We’d get to the back and be breathing hard, but so excited about how much fun we had just had in the ring.
+We’d get to the back and be breathing hard but so excited about how much fun we had just had in the ring.
 We were just going for it."

 In 1988, around age twenty-five, Roxy Astor stepped aside for a short time to have a baby.
 There were talks of a GLOW movie in the works, and she returned ready to get to work on that.
 The movie never came to fruition, and Dave McClane left to form his own vehicle in women’s wrestling and started his Powerful Women of Wrestling promotion.
 He worked with Dick the Bruiser in Indianapolis, and several of the GLOW staff went with him in that fracturing of the crew.

 Roxy was GLOW to the core and had no aspirations of working for any other promotion.
-She carried on with Johnny Cafarella, and the remaining GLOW crew, but things began to change.
+She carried on with Johnny Cafarella and the remaining GLOW crew, but things began to change.
 The show went off the air abruptly in 1990, with a short pay-per-view airing a year later, but they never got the original brand going again.
 The GLOW chapter of Roxy’s life was far from being closed; it would see a re-birth a little over two decades later.

 Life after GLOW

-Roxy Astor raised three children during the years that the brand was in hiatus.
+Roxy Astor raised three children during the years that the brand was on hiatus.
 Her middle child, Kayla, has chosen to follow in her mother’s footsteps and is getting her feet wet in the wrestling biz.
 Roxy is the only member of the GLOW roster that has a second-generation wrestler in the family.

 Kayla has worked for Wrestleliscious as Juvi Hall and has her eyes set on the NXT Performance Center in the near future.
-She has gone through the tryout process and met with Dusty Rhodes, and a few of the WWE staff while she was there.
+She has gone through the tryout process and met with Dusty Rhodes and a few of the WWE staff while she was there.
 We expect to see her on the roster of one of the top tier female promotions sooner rather than later.

 The launch of the GLOW Netflix series has revitalized the brand, allowing all the original Gorgeous Ladies of Wrestling the opportunity to get closure for themselves, after the way the brand just ceased operations in the early ’90s.

 In 2017, a few of the GLOW girls were given the backstage tour and walkabout with referee John Cone, where they met Women’s Champ at the time Nia Jax, Kurt Angle, and several of the ladies in the women’s division.
-They also had the surprise run-in with several of the Netflix GLOW series actors that day as well.
+They also had a surprise run-in with several of the Netflix GLOW series actors that day as well.
 You just never know who you’ll see backstage at a WWE event!

 "We really have a good relationship with the Netflix cast.
 We had no idea that they were going to be there that day.
 We were like, ‘Hey!
 It’s you!’
 They were doing the same thing with us.
 It was really great.
 I love Britney Young.
 She’s so amazing in person.
 I told her that Mountain Fiji would be so proud of the job she’s doing, and it almost made her cry.
 I love her story that she was a production assistant, and this was her big break.
 You go, girl!
 I’m one of her biggest fans."